What our Mitosis and Meiosis lesson plan includes

 Lesson Objectives and Overview: Mitosis and Meiosis teaches students how to identify these two processes of cell division.
 Students will be able to define the terms and compare and contrast the two.
 They will also discover the kinds of organisms that use mitosis or meiosis to divide their cells.
 This lesson is for students in 5th grade and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 In addition to the handouts, you will need to supply poster board, yarn, colored pencils, colored construction paper, and glue or tape.

 Options for Lesson

-There are a few suggestions in the “Options for Lesson” section that you could incorporate into the lesson as extra activities if you want.
-For the activity, you could gather additional items for making the models, such as string, lids or the cells, and so on.
-Another option that relates to the response for the closing question is for students to draw diagrams of the “newly invented” cell division process.
-Students could vote on which process is best based on the closing question.
-Another idea is to invite a biologist to speak to the class and discuss further the differences between the two cell division processes.
+There are a few suggestions in the “Options for Lesson” section that you could incorporate into the lesson if you want.
+For the activity, you could gather additional items for making the models, such as string, lids for the cells, and so on.
+An optional addition to the response for the closing question is for students to draw diagrams of the “newly invented” cell division process.
+Students could then vote on which process is best based on the closing question.
+A final idea is to invite a biologist to speak to the class and discuss the differences between the two cell division processes.

 The teacher notes pages provides an extra bit of information about the lesson.
 Students may know some things about cell division but may not realize that there are different types.
 You could benefit from teaching this lesson in conjunction with others that relate to biology, cells, and cell division.
 Use the blank lines to write out the thoughts or ideas you have as you prepare.